Non-zero total correlation means non-zero quantum correlation

-Very recently, Singh and Pati introduced the concept of super quantum discord induced by weak measurement \cite{sp12}.
-They argued that super quantum discord can capture much more quantum correlation in the sense that the super quantum discord is always larger than the normal discord induced by the strong (projective) measurement.
+However, evidences show that quantum advantage may still exist even for vanishing discord \cite{Bennett2011}.
+It is then expected to construct a measure of quantum correlation which always exists except for product states.
+A good candidate for this measure is the super quantum discord.
+This is an extension of quantum discord with weak measurement \cite{sp12}.
+It is found that super quantum discord can capture much more quantum correlation in the sense that the super quantum discord is always larger than the normal discord induced by the strong (projective) measurement.
 Furthermore, super discord can result in an improvement on the entropic uncertainty relations \cite{dd,ren}.
 Now we ask, what is the criterion by which super quantum discord exists in quantum system?
-Can super discord exist in some quantum information model where quantum discord and entanglement doesn't exist?
-In this paper, we provide a necessary and sufficient condition for super discord in terms of classical correlation, mutual information, and normal discord.
+Can super discord exist in some quantum information model where quantum discord and entanglement do not exist?
+In this paper, we provide a necessary and sufficient condition for vanishing super discord in terms of classical correlation, mutual information, and normal discord.
+Our results show that quantum correlation measured by super quantum discord always exist except there is no correlation.
+Thus we can confirm the expectation that all correlations can be viewed from perspective of quantum correlation.
 We further illustrate that super discord can present in optimal assisted state discrimination on both sides, where only one side of quantum discord is present and entanglement is totally not needed.

 This paper is organized as follows.
 In Sec. \ref{prelimin}, we recall some definition and property of super discord.
 In Sec. \ref{consuper}, we provide a series of necessary and sufficient condition on vanishing super discord.
 An illustration of super discord present on both sides in optimal assisted state discrimination is given in In Sec. \ref{sudiscrimina}.
 Finally we summary in Sec. \ref{summ}.